daveminh/Chem456-2022F/docs/lectures.md

 permalink: /lectures/
 ---

-You can download the lectures here (in PDF format).
-I will try to upload lectures prior to their corresponding classes.
+You can download the lectures and jupyter notebooks here (in keynote/PDF format).
+I plan to upload them prior to their corresponding classes.

 <ul id="archive">